shastaxc/HasteInfo/README.md

 * Unknown sources of Haste will be assumed to be -150/1024 (~15%).
   - This includes additional effect items such as Blurred Knife +1.
 The client receives no indication at all where that form of haste comes from, only that you received the buff.
 * Anonymous jobs must be deduced by the spells and abilities used, but only DNC really needs to be tracked.
+* Magic haste can only be summed to a cap of 1024/1024 before subtracting debuffs before applying the usual magic haste cap.
+For example, if we have Haste II, Embrava, Idris Geo-Haste, Victory March, Honor March, and Weakness without the assumed summation cap of 1024, that should add up to 1469 (buffs) - 1024 (weakness) = 445, which is almost capped for magic haste.
+However, I believe it would really end up capping the buff summation at 1024 and then weakness subtracts 1024 and we're left with a magic haste of 0.
+This needs to be confirmed.

 ## Misc Info